 - Know how to leave an unsafe date: Is your date not who they said they were online?
 Do you feel unsafe?

-- Learn about consent: Consent is always required, and “no” does not mean “yes.”
+- Learn about consent: Consent is always required, and “no” is a complete sentence.

 - Take a personal safety course: Self-defense classes empower you to be confident and can teach you the skills needed to get out of a threatening situation.